-Many candidates hate this question because it seems irrelevant.
+Many candidates hate the question, “Why do you want to work here?”
 Whether this job is your passion or you simply need the money, why does it matter either way if you’re qualified for the role, right?
 While we certainly sympathize with this line of thinking, there are some genuinely good reasons interviewers ask this question.

-For one thing, it helps them assess how you might fit in with the company and whether your values are aligned with theirs.
+It helps them assess how you might fit in with the company and whether your values align with theirs.
 It also helps them gauge whether you view the role as a long-term opportunity or just a stepping stone on the way to something else.
 Finally, it’s useful in revealing whether you prepared for the interview.

-You can answer this question in one of two ways, or a combination of both.
-You might use the background research you did on the company during your interview prep to talk about why it seems like a place you’d want to work.
+You can answer this question in one of two ways or a combination of both.
+You might use the background research you did on the company during your interview prep to discuss why it seems like a place you want to work.
 Or, you can talk about the specific aspects of the role you’re interested in and why you believe it meshes well with your qualifications.

 2. Where do you see yourself in five years?

-While it might be difficult to think past what you’re going to have for lunch after your interview, this question is an important one in helping your interviewers determine whether you’ll succeed in the role and, from a broader perspective, at the company.
-A good employer is concerned with making sure you not only get your job done, but are satisfied with it, so it’s a good sign if they demonstrate genuine interest in your answer.
+While it might be difficult to think past what you’re going to have for lunch after your interview, “Where do you see yourself in five years?” is important in helping your interviewers determine whether you’ll succeed in the role and, from a broader perspective, at the company.
+A good employer is concerned with making sure you not only get your job done but are satisfied with it, so it’s a good sign if they demonstrate a genuine interest in your answer.

 3. Why did you leave your last job?

-The best answers to this question are honest without spilling unnecessary details.
+The best answers to “Why are you leaving your job?” are honest without spilling unnecessary details.
 Here are some examples of good reasons you can cite for your job search: